mark-lester/cardano/README.md

 234
  5
 ``````
-If you need more than 9 characters just roll onto the alphabet, upper or lower case. so 'A' or 'a' means 10th.
-There is a secondary rabuse file, by default called mirrors.def, containing all the rabuses you want to also repeat mirrored vertically, so you don't have to do those twice e.g.
+For more than 9 characters it supports a case insensetive alphanumeric va;ue up to z, so you can have a maximum of 35 character rabus.
+'A' or 'a' means 10th.
+There is also a secondary rabuse file, by default called mirrors.def, which contains all the rabuses you want to also repeat mirrored vertically, so you don't have to do those twice e.g.
 ```
  1
  2
 345
 ``````
 And any non vertically symmetrical crucifixes we may want.
-There is a default rabuses file included in the distrubution which has all basic vertically symetrical rabuses such as straight lines but also captial Is that we suspect, including a mirror rabuses file containing all the simple diagonals, and all the 3 and 5 wide crucifixes including Ts defined.
+There is a default rabuses file included in the distrubution which has all basic vertically symetrical rabuses such as straight lines, which also includes captial Is that we suspect.
+There is another files, mirrors.def, ehivch ocntainss any mirrored rabuses duvh as all the simple diagonals, and all the 3 and 5 wide crucifixes including tau cross Ts defined.
 These all get duplicated upside down.
 The diagonals just look like this
 ```
 1